mariolukas/FabScanPi-Server/docs/hardware.md

 There is the possibility to add a laser safety switch which disables the laser when the lid is opened.
 The FabScanPi HAT provides a connector for such a switch.
-If you don't need a switch you still have to bridge this connector with a cable to get the lasers work. (see images)
+If you don't need a switch you still have to bridge this connector with a cable to get the lasers work. (left image: with bridged connector, right image: connecting a switch)

 ![test](images/laser_safety.jpg)
 ![test](images/laser_safety_switch.jpg)

 #Connecting the Motor drivers
+TODO

 #How to Connect the LED Ring
 TODO

 #Additional Motors for the Lasers
-There are connectors for
+TODO